clij/clijx-assistant/multi_channel_support.md

 # Multi-channel visualisation
 Multi-channel image data is supported although increased memory consumption may be observed.
-In general, all operations available in CLIJx-Incubator also process multi-channel data.
+In general, all operations available in CLIJx-Assistant also process multi-channel data.
 However, for typical [image segmentation](https://clij.github.io/assistant/segmentation_nuclei) workflows, it is recommended to extract a single channel, eg. before segmenting the image.

 It is recommended to utilize modern [GDDR6-based GPU hardware](https://clij.github.io/assistant/installation#hardware) for 3D visualisation.